10 Things I Hate About Toastmasters

 What you’ll learn:

-Toastmasters is a love, hate relationship.
+Toastmasters is often described as a "love-hate" relationship.

-1. The One Time Speeches
+1. The One-Time Speeches

 2. The Politics